musicalculinarists/beautiful-jekyll/_posts/2020-25-03-Childish_Gambino’s_3_15_20.md

 **12.38**
 On first listen, I branded this song as the “groovy background music, smooth talking” [early Logic](https://open.spotify.com/track/5INhgLY5BQfXAr61XPAoSq?si=Eio6IZyRSVah8I09Ui30nw) did (and did well) and didn’t really give it a proper listen.
 That was a mistake, because the longer you stick with 12.38, the more it grows on you.
 For one, Gambino’s rapping is *smooth*, and he interspaces it with little easter eggs, (the favorite: there’s a verse where he says “nah, imma put on the radio though” and the music blurs into this radio-feature of a later part of the song).
 I didn’t like 21 Savage here, his lyrics were stupid, honestly, and messed with the vibe™, but the other features, Ink and Khadja Bonet, killed the game in the vocals department.
 Even Gambino’s singing voice on this was *delightful*.
 But the best part of the song is the ending.
 The ending is a *ride*.
 After 21 Savage stops rapping (god bless), Ink comes in with this hazy, 80s vibe singing of “Baby, let’s take this back to the crib”, which *then* switches into a complete techno head-banger rendition of the very same lyrics.
 Then the finale, *the finale y’all,* hits you with these scales made from the same audio clip pitched differently, and then more noise comes in, and then static and video game gun sounds and echoes and air claps and car vrooms, and all these noises just escalate up into — into an abrupt hault.
 Like I said, it’s a *ride*.

+{: .box-note}
 A damn good one.

 **19.10**
 19.10 has the same drums as Time, so clearly it has good drums.
 The vocals are pretty simple, but really fitting for the background music and content of the song.